Southern giant hummingbird: Distribution, habitat, and migration

 The giant hummingbird is widely distributed throughout the length of the Andes on both the east and west sides.
 Its seasonal migration loop is estimated at 8300 km over the Central Andean Plateau, involving an altitude change of about 4100 m over a three week period.

 It typically inhabits the higher altitude scrubland and forests that line the slopes of the Andes during the summer and then retreats to similar, lower altitude habitats in winter months.

 The species persists through a large altitude range, with specimens retrieved from sea level up to 4600 m.
 They have shown to be fairly resilient to urbanisation and agricultural activities; however, the removal of vegetation limits their distribution in dense city areas and industrial zones.
 The giant hummingbird migrates in summer to the temperate areas of South America, reaching as low as 44° S. Correspondingly, it migrates north to more tropical climates in winter (March–August), though not usually venturing higher than 28° S.

 P. g. peruviana occurs from Ecuador to the southeastern mountains of Peru and P. g. gigas from northern Bolivia and Chile to Argentina.
 Contact between these previously accepted subspecies is most likely to occur around the eastern slopes of the north Peruvian Andes.

+Ecology

+P. gigas is the predominant pollinator of the cactus species Oreocereus celsianus.